vpreston/adaptive-sensing-papers/README.md

 > An approach to analyze the reliability and safety of temporal, sequential events if discussed.
 Other metods, including Latin Cube, Note Carlo, importance sampling, and orthogonal arrays are also discussed.

-R. Marchant and F. Ramos, “Bayesian Optimisation for informative continuous path planning,” in Proceedings - IEEE International Conference on Robotics and Automation, 2014, pp. 6136–6143.

-> TODO

-R. Marchant, F. Ramos, and S. Sanner, “Sequential Bayesian Optimisation for Spatial-Temporal Monitoring,” Conf.
-Uncertain.
-Artif.
-Intell., 2014.

-> TODO

-P. Morere, R. Marchant, and F. Ramos, “Sequential Bayesian optimization as a POMDP for environment monitoring with UAVs,” in Proceedings - IEEE International Conference on Robotics and Automation, 2017.

-> TODO

-M. Popovic, G. Hitz, J. Nieto, I. Sa, R. Siegwart, and E. Galceran, “Online informative path planning for active classification using UAVs,” in Proceedings - IEEE International Conference on Robotics and Automation, 2017.

-> TODO

 M. Rahimi, M. Hansen, W. J. Kaiser, G. S. Sukhatme, and D. Estrin, "Adaptive sampling for environmental field estimation using robotic sensors," in IROS, 2005, IEEE, 2005, pp. 3692-3698.

 > The authors present "Networked Info-Mechanical System" or NIMS which uses fault identification to determine an adaptive behavior for sample gathering in an environment.

-S. A. Sadat, J. Wawerla, and R. T. Vaughan, “Recursive non-uniform coverage of unknown terrains for UAVs,” in IEEE International Conference on Intelligent Robots and Systems, 2014.

-> TODO

-M. Schwager, P. Dames, D. Rus, and V. Kumar, "A multi-robot control policy for information gathering in the presence of unknown hazards," Robotics Research, 2017.

-> TODO

-A. Singla, E. Horvitz, P. Kohli, R. White, and A. Krause, “Information gathering in networks via active exploration,” in IJCAI International Joint Conference on Artificial Intelligence, 2015, vol. 2015–January.

-> TODO

-J. R. Souza, R. Marchant, L. Ott, D. F. Wolf, and F. Ramos, “Bayesian optimisation for active perception and smooth navigation,” in Proceedings - IEEE International Conference on Robotics and Automation, 2014.

-> TODO

-D. P. Strom, F. Nenci, and C. Stachniss, "Predictive exploration considering previously mapped environments," ICRA, 2015.

-> TODO

-D. R. Thompson and D. Wettergreen, "Intelligent maps for autonomous kilometer-scale science survey," 2008.

-> The use of science policies to modify path and sampling rate is presented for a static measurement target (topography).
-Monte Carlo and gradient descent are employedto establish so-called hyperparamters to define the sampling distribution.

-J. Vallvé and J. Andrade-Cetto, “Dense entropy decrease estimation for mobile robot exploration,” in Proceedings - IEEE International Conference on Robotics and Automation, 2014.

-> TODO

 N. K. Yilmaz, C. Evangelinos, P. F. Lermusiau, and N. M. Patrikalakis, "Path planning of autonomous underwater vehicles for adaptive sampling using mixed integer linear programming," IEEE Journal of Oceanic Engineering, vol. 33, no. 4, pp. 552-537, 2008.